 In all of the above scenarios, you won’t be able to rely on standard liability insurance to cover your costs.
 In some situations, your liability coverage may pay for another party’s damages but not your own.
 Fortunately, several other types of insurance provide additional protection for you in a wider range of situations.
 Unlike liability insurance, these are not required under Georgia state law, but opting out of them may put you at risk of being stuck with the bill in certain kinds of accidents.
 In this article, we’ll talk about uninsured motorist coverage, collision coverage, and MedPay coverage, their differences, and what each type of insurance will cover.

 If you’re currently trying to sort out a car accident claim or have been injured due to another driver’s negligence, it’s a good idea to get legal advice about your specific situation.
-Attorney Ali Awad is experienced in battling insurance companies and helping clients get the best settlement possible.
+Attorney Ali Awad is experienced in negotiating with insurance companies and assisting clients in securing favorable settlements.
 A few years ago, he founded the CEO Lawyer Personal Injury Law Firm and quickly turned it into one of the fastest-growing law firms in the country.
-The best time to get an expert opinion on your insurance claim is right now, so please contact the CEO Lawyer Personal Injury Law Firm immediately for a free, no-obligation consultation.
+The ideal time to get professional advice on your insurance claim is now, so please contact the CEO Lawyer Personal Injury Law Firm immediately for a free, no-obligation consultation.

 What Is Uninsured Motorist Coverage?